 The Dean's breakdown in "Documentary Filmaking Redux".
 Turns out he didn't even go to Greendale, he went to an actual university and he felt like he was ashamed of Greendale, and wanted to make it better.

-Pierce's home life in a fridge way.
-Before his mother died in the third ep of season 2 it was just him and her with maybe a few visits from his Jerk Ass father who passed down his prejudices.
+Pierce's home life.
+Before his mother died in The Psychology of Letting Go, it was just him and her, with maybe a few visits from his Jerkass father who passed down his prejudices.
 His seven marriages could be just his desperation to not be alone but for many reasons the marriages couldn't work, his "Super Fertility" is just a euphemism for being infertile (Which may relate to why he sees Jeff and Annie as his faux son and daughter), his friend Troy got to live in his mansion in season 2 for free before moving out (Since Troy's an idiot he had no idea that he was addicted to pills until it was too late) and didn't express much gratitude and from the season 2 finale that summer and most school breaks are just days to wait until the new semester.

 Chang's Imagine Spot of him hanging out with the study group in "Accounting for Lawyers".
 He's in a Pop 'N Lock contest by himself because they were late and it feels like they abandoned him.

 Especially since after all his hard work, the group rejects him anyway when they finally do show up.
-The single, pained tear running down his cheek.
+The single, pained tear running down his cheek makes it even sadder.

 Britta's breakdown in "The Science of Illusion" where she tearfully reveals that she was behind the backfiring April Fool's prank that caused all the trouble in the episode because she just wanted to be wacky and fun like her friends for a change.
 Since they'd all been ragging on her for being a buzzkill (Jeff especially), they all look rather guilty.
 It then sets off a chain reaction of weepy confessions of feelings of inadequacy from everyone except Jeff and Abed, which are all quite sad — until, of course, we get to Troy's.